whotracksme/whotracks.me/blog/generating_adblocker_filters.md

 It is tempting to generate filters for each domain loaded so far, but it would be very aggressive.
-Indeed, some domains identified as potential trackers might in fact not send unsafe identifiers (or not a lot).
-For example [createjs](https://whotracks.me/trackers/createjs.html) is not using any *fingerprinting* and does not seem to be doing tracking via *cookies*, hence, it should not be block systematically.
+Indeed, some domains identified as potential trackers might in fact not send [unsafe identifiers](https://whotracks.me/blog/what_is_a_tracker.html) (or not a lot).
+For example
+[createjs](https://whotracks.me/trackers/createjs.html) is not using any *fingerprinting* and does not seem to be doing tracking via *cookies*, hence, it should not be blocked systematically.

-Fortunately, we can make use of the data from `data/apps.json` to learn more about each tracker.
+Fortunately, we can make use of the data from [apps.json](https://github.com/cliqz-oss/whotracks.me/blob/master/whotracksme/data/assets/apps.json) to learn more about each tracker.
 An *app* is an entity which can contain several domains (e.g.: *doubleclick* is an *app* for which we identified three
 domains: `2mdn.net`, `invitemedia.com` and `doubleclick.net`).
 We also